-When a songwriter can tell a good story and create vivid pictures in your mind with his lyrics, then you know there is something remarkable going on.
-Such is the case with singer-songwriter, Barry Hebert.
-The youngest of four children in a family that loved music, Barry Hebert grew up listening to singer-songwriters at an early age.
-He is especially fond of artists like James Taylor, Jim Croce, Jimmy Buffet, the Eagles, as well as the old country masters such as Merle Haggard, Johnny Cash, and Hank Williams.
-Barry enjoys a long, impressive history of being involved with music; at a young age, he enjoyed singing along with records and the radio. his interest in guitar began when his older sister started taking guitar lessons and showed him a few chords.
+Barry Hebert, is the youngest of four children in a family that loved music, He grew up listening to singer-songwriters at an early age.
+He was especially fond of artists like James Taylor, Jim Croce, Jimmy Buffet, the Eagles, as well as the old country masters Merle Haggard, Willie Nelson, Johnny Cash, and Hank Williams.
+Barry enjoys a long history of being involved with music; at a young age, he enjoyed singing along with records and the radio. his interest in guitar began when his older sister started taking guitar lessons and showed him a few chords.
 He started playing in a church choir in junior high school and soon began playing and singing for fun around friends.
-While in pursuing a degree in Geology in the early 1980's he became one of the original members of a country group called the Basin Brothers Band, performing in and around his hometown of Lafayette, Louisiana.
+While in college he became one of the original members of a country group called the Basin Brothers Band, performing in and around his hometown of Lafayette, Louisiana.
 As the band's popularity grew, they began to venture out from Louisiana and started playing the Texas dancehall circuit.
 During that time, Barry began writing songs with several of them making their way into the Band's setlist.
 Eventually, the Basin Brothers returned to their Louisiana roots and they began concentrating on Cajun music.
 This happened at a time when Cajun music was just beginning to spread beyond Louisiana’s borders.
 The Basin Brothers Band began touring across the United States and Canada playing venues such as the Greek Theater in Hollywood.
 The group's first album release on the Flying Fish Label was nominated for a Grammy in the "Best Traditional Folk Recording" category.

 Join my email list